mahsaabdolahnezhad/mahsaabdolahnezhad/README.md

    - Machine Learning
    - TypeScript

-- :computer: I’m looking to collaborate on beginner Data Science projects and full stack projects, and open-source projects.
+- :computer: I’m Looking to collaborate on beginner-friendly Data Science, React, and open-source projects.

 <!--
 **mahsaabdolahnezhad/mahsaabdolahnezhad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.